Practical considerations for variable screening in the super learner: Numerical experiments

-To demonstrate the performance of the SL procedure using different screening algorithms, we consider several data-generating scenarios.
+To demonstrate the performance of the SL procedure using different screeners, we consider several data-generating scenarios.
 In each scenario, our simulated dataset consists of independent replicates of $(X,Y)$, where $X = (X_1, \ldots, X_p)$ is a covariate vector and $Y$ is the outcome of interest.

 We consider a continuous outcome with $Y \mid (X = x) = f(x) + \epsilon$, where $\epsilon \sim N(0, 1)$ independent of $X$; and a binary outcome with $Pr(Y = 1 \mid X = x) = \Phi\{f(x)\}$, where $\Phi$ denotes the cumulative distribution function of the standard normal distribution (so $Y$ follows a probit model).
 The outcome regression function $f$ is either linear, with $f(x) = x\beta$, or nonlinear, with